 Bulosan Center Personnel

-Director: Robyn Rodriguez Rodriguez is Professor and Chair of the Department of Asian American Studies at UC Davis.
-She earned her Ph.D. in Sociology in 2005 UC, Berkeley.
-Dr. Rodriguez publishes extensively on the topic of Filipino migration and has worked as an activist and advocate for Philippine and Filipino immigrant concerns over the past fifteen years.
+Robyn Rodriguez is a Professor and Chair of the Department of Asian American Studies at UC Davis.
+She earned her Ph.D. in Sociology in 2005 at UC Berkeley.
+Dr. Rodriguez is an award-winning, internationally recognized expert on Filipino migration and publishes extensively on the topic.
+Moreover, she has worked as an activist and advocate for Philippine and Filipino immigrant concerns for over twenty years.